 5. Scroll down to the bottom of the page and tick, Require authentication to join to activate the authentication setting.

-Ticking the authentication setting will turn on the setting and bring forth a dropdown bar with further settings.
+Ticking the authentication setting will turn on the setting and bring forth a dropdown bar with other settings.

 6. Make sure the Sign in to Zoom (VU) setting is selected by selecting the dropdown menu and choosing Sign in to Zoom (VU).

-This will ensure only students, staff and other participants entering your meetings can only enter with an authorised VU account.
+This will ensure that only students, staff, and other participants can enter your meetings with an authorised VU account.
 This is seen under the dropdown menu with examples of emails being accepted.

 7. Press the Save button to finalise and confirm this setting on all meetings.